osick/repo-ctx/docs/mcp_tools_reference.md

 ### Common Errors and Solutions

-**"At least one provider must be configured"**
-- Solution: Set GITLAB_TOKEN and/or GITHUB_TOKEN in MCP config
+**"Provider 'local' not configured"**
+- This shouldn't happen - local provider is always available
+- Check that the path points to a valid Git repository

 **"Provider 'github' not configured"**
+- ~~Solution: Add GITHUB_TOKEN to MCP server environment~~
+- **New behavior:** GitHub is always available for public repos!
+- If you see this error, it's likely a bug - GitHub should work without token

+**"Provider 'gitlab' not configured"**
-- Solution: Add GITHUB_TOKEN to MCP server environment
+- Solution: Add GITLAB_URL and GITLAB_TOKEN to MCP server environment

 **"Repository not found"**
 - Solution: Check repository path format and provider
+- For local: Ensure path contains `.git` directory
-- Ensure you have access (token has correct permissions)
+- For GitHub/GitLab: Ensure you have access (token has correct permissions)
+- Check repository visibility (public vs private)

+**"GitHub authentication failed, falling back to unauthenticated access"**
+- Warning (not error): Invalid or expired GitHub token detected
+- Automatically falls back to unauthenticated mode for public repos
+- To fix: Update your GITHUB_TOKEN with a valid token
+- Unauthenticated mode: 60 requests/hour rate limit

 **"No results found"**
 - Solution: Index the repository first using gitlab-index-repository

 **"Version not found"**
 - Solution: Check available versions with gitlab-search-libraries

+**"Path is not a Git repository"**
+- Solution: Ensure the path contains a `.git` directory
+- Initialize Git: `git init` (if starting a new repo)

 ---